3 Day Kuala Lumpur Itinerary: The Ultimate Weekend in Malaysia

 Morning

-Start your second day early at Batu Caves, one of the most famous attractions in Malaysia.
-The earlier you arrive, the fewer crowds you’ll find.
-I went at 7 AM, and I was only one of four people I saw for the first hour.
+Start your second day early and head to Batu Caves, one of the most famous attractions in Malaysia.
+The earlier you arrive, the fewer crowds you’ll deal with.
+I got there around 7 AM and was only one of four people I saw during the first hour.

 Lunch

-After returning to the city, head to Jalan Alor, one of the best streets for food, and try dishes like char kway teow, Hokkien mee, and grilled seafood.
+After heading back into the city, stop at Jalan Alor, one of the best food streets in Kuala Lumpur.
+Try dishes like char kway teow, Hokkien mee, and grilled seafood.

 Afternoon

-Before leaving Chinatown, check out Kwai Chai Hong, a restored alleyway filled with murals that showcase the history of Kuala Lumpur’s Chinese community.
+Before leaving Chinatown, make sure to visit Kwai Chai Hong, a restored alley filled with murals that show the history of Kuala Lumpur’s Chinese community.

 Evening